amsks/amsks/README.md

 - [Social Media](#social-media-speech_balloon)

 ## Introduction :page_with_curl:
 Master student in the [EIT Digital Master's course in Autonomous systems](https://masterschool.eitdigital.eu/programmes/aus/), working towards a specialization in Connected Robotics and Reinforcement Learning.
 Master student in the EIT Digital Master's course in Autonomous systems, working towards a specialization in Connected Robotics and Reinforcement Learning.
-I have previously worked in various fields in hardware and software, and on projects that range from cognitive radios to RTOS stacks, and now I am aspiring to become a researcher in the field of AI.
+I have previously worked in various fields in hardware and software, and on projects that range from cognitive radios to RTOS stacks, and now I aim to combine them and become a researcher in the field of AI.
 I'm always up for collaborating on interesting projects and am slowly working on implementing multiple ideas as projects.

 ## Skills :file_folder:
 - Tech Savvy